Stanford White: Commercial and civic projects

-In 1889, White designed the triumphal arch at Washington Square, which, according to White's great-grandson, architect Samuel G. White, is the structure for which White should be best remembered.
+In 1889, White designed the triumphal arch at Washington Square, New York City, which, according to White's great-grandson, architect Samuel G. White, is the structure for which White should be best remembered.
 White was director of the Washington Centennial celebration.
 His temporary triumphal arch was so popular, that money was raised to construct a permanent version.
+In 1906, he would design the second Madison Square Presbyterian Church.
+When it was demolished in 1919 to make way for the expansion of offices for the Metropolitan Life Insurance Company Tower northern annex expansion, The New York Times described the building as having "long been recognized as one of the masterpieces of the late Stanford White" and called the church's destruction "a distinct architectural loss to the city".

 Elsewhere in New York City, White designed the Villard Houses (1884), the second Madison Square Garden (1890, demolished in 1925), the Cable Building at 611 Broadway (1893), the baldechin (1888 to mid-1890s) and altars of Blessed Virgin and St. Joseph (both completed in 1905) at St. Paul the Apostle Church, the New York Herald Building (1894; demolished 1921), and the IRT Powerhouse on 11th Avenue and 58th Street.

 White also designed the Bowery Savings Bank Building at the intersection of the Bowery and Grand Street (1894), Judson Memorial Church on Washington Square, the Lambs Club Building, the Century Club, Madison Square Presbyterian Church, as well as the Gould Memorial Library (1900), built for New York University's Bronx campus but now part of Bronx Community College.
 It is also the site of the Hall of Fame for Great Americans.

 White designed churches, residential estates, and other major works beyond New York City, such as: